alexthemathnerd/CS4985TheArtistsDream/README.md

 ## Installation & Setup

 ### Running
-Start by running the `setup.h` file in the code folder.
+Start by running the `setup.sh setup` file in the code folder.

 To start the server run the following commands in the TheArtistsDreamServer folder:
 1. `mvn clean package`